Free Shipping Available

 We offer our flagship DXT2 Big Dot sights for both the G43 and the SIG P365.
 Our R3D family of SIG P365 and Glock 43 sights offer a more conventional 3 dot style sight with a front sight that offers high visibility.
 The F8 family of sights for the Glock and the SIG bring the best of both worlds, with a big, easy to see front sight and a simple figure 8 sight picture.

 At XS Sights, we are passionate about guns, American manufacturing and taking care of customers.
 All of our sights are precision CNC machined in our machine shop in Fort Worth, Texas.
 The R3D, DXT2 and F8 sights feature our proprietary Ember Glow Dot technology that absorbs ambient light and glows in low light environments.
-All our sights come with a 30-day Satisfaction Guarantee and a 12-year warranty on the tritium.
+We offer a 12-year warranty on the tritium.

 Important note on P365 sights: Beginning in 2022, Sig began producing P365 XL slides with dovetails for standard rear sights, even on versions with an optic mount.
 Models of the P365 X and XL manufactured prior to this had a rear sight held on by screws.
 This created some manufacturing problems, and these sights were scarce as hen’s teeth on the secondary market.
 The updated models have a simple dovetail.
 This allows the P365 X and XL to utilize sights common to the entire P-Series line.